Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Open Questions and Research Progress for solving them

-\begin{challenge} Counterfactual explanations should be integrated with visualization features. \end{challenge} Counterfactual explanations will be directly interacting with consumers who can have varying technical knowledge levels, and therefore, counterfactual generation algorithms should be integrated with visualizations.
-We already know that visualization can influence behavior~\citep{Correll19:Ethical}.
-This could involve collaboration between machine learning and HCI communities.
+\begin{challenge} Counterfactual explanations should be integrated with data visualization interfaces. \end{challenge} Counterfactual explanations will directly interact with consumers with varying technical knowledge levels; therefore, counterfactual generation algorithms should be integrated with visualization interfaces.
+We already know that visualization can influence human behavior \citep{Correll19:Ethical}, and a collaboration between machine learning and HCI communities could help address this challenge.

+\progress \citet{what-if-tool, dece-visualcfe, vice-visualcfe, advice-visualcfe, Leung-XAI-Customer-Churn-Interface} have developed interactive graphical user interfaces for displaying CFEs.
+DECE~\citep{dece-visualcfe} also summarizes CFEs for subgroups that can help detect model biases, if any. \citet{Rivelo-visualcfe} develop a visualization tool for CFEs for text classification models. \citet{GAMUT} also build a visual interactive user interface for providing model explanations.

+\begin{challenge} Generating optimal recourses when considering a multi-agent scenario. \end{challenge} \citet{multi-agent-recourse} demonstrate the non-optimality of recourses generated when a single agent's interest is considered in a multi-agent scenario like the prisoner's dilemma.
+In the real world, an agent's actions affect other agents, hence generating recourses that consider the interests of multiple agents would be useful.

+\begin{challenge} Incentivize users to improve features in non-manipulative ways. \end{challenge} An approach that provides a recourse to users might want to prevent the ``gamification'' of the model (when users manipulate simple features like the purpose of a loan to get approved).
+This also protects the ML models from adversarial robustness attacks.

+\progress \citet{Chen2020Strategic-recourse-linear} propose the optimization objective for linear classification models when the goal is to develop an accurate model that encourages actual feature improvement for users.
+They categorize features into three categories: improvement, manipulative, and immutable.
+Users should be encouraged to change the improvement features, not the manipulative ones when optimizing for recourse. \citet{meaningful-recourse-konig} suggest using causality to generate meaningful recourses and prevent gamification of the model.

-\begin{challenge} Strengthen the ties between machine learning and regulatory communities. \end{challenge} A joint statement between the machine learning community and regulatory community (OCC, Federal Reserve, FTC, CFPB) acknowledging successes and limitations of where counterfactual explanations will be adequate for legal and consumer-facing needs would improve the adoption and use of counterfactual explanations in critical software.
+\begin{challenge} Strengthen the ties between machine learning and regulatory communities. \end{challenge} A joint statement between the machine learning community and regulatory community (OCC, Federal Reserve, FTC, CFPB) acknowledging successes and limitations of where counterfactual explanations will be adequate for legal and consumer-facing needs and would improve the adoption and use of counterfactual explanations in critical software.

+\progress \citet{non-asimov-ai-regulation-paper} talk about how regulation and policies need to adapt to how ML models can explain their decisions.